Book Review: Anne of Green Gables(Spoiler Free) -Favbookshelf

 Recommendation: Readers who enjoy realistic fiction and feel-good prose should undeniably try this book.

-If you loved Eight Cousins by Louisa May Alcott, Heidi by Johanna Spyri, and Railway Children by Edith Nesbit, this book is undoubtedly for you.
+If you’re into books like Eight Cousins by Louisa May Alcott, Heidi by Johanna Spyri, or The Railway Children by Edith Nesbit, trust me, Anne of Green Gables will be your next favorite.

 About the Author: